jadpole/jadpole.github.io/_drafts/2015-07-29-simple-rust.md

 According to this model, if I declare \\(T \subset C\\), it is implied that
 \\(T \subset A \cap B\\).
 Therefore, the compiler should force us to implement `A` and `B`, which is exactly what it does.
-Whether you view trait dependencies as forming a tree or a Venn diagram, the result is the same!
+Whether you view trait dependencies as forming a tree or a Venn diagram, the result is the same.

-Now, let's see where __types__ fit into all of this.

-You could say that types represent the smallest possible subset allowed by the language.
-That is, a type can contain _elements_, but it cannot contain other traits or tangible types.
+The approach using sets, however, is _much_ simpler to think about and it is possible because of the way __types__ work.
+Rust's adoption of the principle of _composition over inheritance_ means that types are pretty much independent.
+As such, you could say that they represent the smallest possible subset allowed by the language; a type can contain _elements_, but it cannot contain other traits or tangible types.

 ![Types represented by distinct subsets](/images/talk-1-3.png)

 You should note the "tangible": this is because generic variants are different types in this mental framework, like they are in compiled code.
-That way, they can be in different trait subsets, through conditional `impl`.
+That way, they can be in different trait subsets through conditional `impl`.
 This also means that, when expecting a `Vec<i32>`, you cannot receive a `Vec<String>`: the two sets are necessarily disjoint.

-We also consider that whatever methods are associated to a specific type make up their own _abstract_ trait associated with the type.
+We also consider that whatever methods are associated to a specific type make up their own _implicit_ trait associated with the type.
 For example (where `MyType` does not implement `Hash`):

 ![Option defaults + Hash](/images/talk-1-4.png)